Child support debt

 Role in the formula

-Child support debt does not change the formula.
-The formula produces a payable amount for each period.
+Child support debt does not change the formula, which produces a payable amount for each period.
 Debt arises later, when that amount is not paid.

 How debt arises